bradnoble/msc/README.md

-# msc
+# Montclair Ski Club (MSC)
-App to manage a membership list and bed assignments for the Montclair Ski Club.
+App to manage the membership list for the Montclair Ski Club, and room availability at the lodge at Mad River Glen.

 Ingredients: